gaehlerm/SoftwareEngineering/README.md

 ## Pointers

-C++ used pointers extensively.
+Python, as most other modern programming languages, doesn't use pointers.
+C++ on the other hand used pointers extensively.
 Pointers were used to point to a specific location in your memory and access the corresponding value.
 However, pointers are still used to implement polymorphism.
 Pointers are arguably the most powerful yet potentially risky objects in the programming world.
 With pointers, pretty much anything can go wrong.
 Fortunately, they are barely needed these days.
 Vectors and smart pointers have implemented essentially all the functionality that pointers were used for.
 Vectors, for example, also use a pointer, but it is hidden deep inside their implementation.

 The only remnant where pointers are still needed for technical reasons is interfaces.
 Use pointers only for interfaces and opt for modern smart pointers (unique pointer or shared pointer) and you will be fine.
-Be happy if you use Python because you don't have to bother with pointers at all.

 # 17. Properties of Variables